You will visit: Northern Territory, including Alice Springs, Kings Canyon, Uluṟu, Tennant Creek, Katherine, Kakadu National Park & Darwin

 ME Time Optionals

-Check into the Ibis Styles Alice Springs Oasis Hotel & spend the rest of the afternoon exploring Alice Springs.
+Check into the Ibis Styles Alice Springs Oasis Hotel from 2pm & spend the rest of the afternoon exploring Alice Springs.

 Meet your Contiki crew and go on a tour of the Outback’s unofficial capital, ’The Alice’, famous for its remote location, its Aussie characters & its reputation as the national hub for Aboriginal art.